Laurel Personal Injury Lawyer

 Laurel, Maryland 20707

-Lebowitz & Mzhen, LLC, is prepared to represent victims of personal injury accidents, including serious car and truck accidents.
+Lebowitz & Mzhen, LLC, is prepared to represent victims of personal injury accidents, including serious traffic accidents and product liability cases.
 We are ready and willing to fight for your legal rights provided for under Maryland state law.
-If you or a loved one has been injured by a negligent motorist, we urge you to consider the advantages of retaining a skilled Maryland automobile accident lawyer.
+If you or a loved one has been injured by a negligent motorist, we urge you to consider the advantages of retaining a skilled Laurel automobile accident lawyer.

 It is important to choose a seasoned law firm staffed by professionals who fully understand Maryland’s legal statutes and how to use them to protect your rights.
 We welcome anyone who is interested in a free initial consultation to call us at (800) 654-1949 and schedule a one-on-one meeting to discuss their legal options.